Course Outline

 j) Fonts – which ones?

-l) Navigation within the website 4
+l) Navigation in the service 4

 m) Extended captions – how to prepare them

-o) Justification of content – why not?
+o) Text justification – why not?

 13. Checking Digital Accessibility